ojas1711/20DayscodeStreak/README.md

-# 20 Days of code
+# 20 days of code streak

-Hello!
-This is 20DaysOfCode streak  challenge starting from 10 January, 2023.
-In this I'm mainly focusing on Problem Solving in javaScript.
+Here is the day wise record for my code streak of 20 days.
+I will be trying to create some projetcts and websites using html,css and javascript.

   Day 1

  Day 2